Web Summit to Slush: How Startup Events Ignite Capital and Culture

 | *Excludes non-public deals and follow-on rounds. | ||||

-These metrics show the precision with which organizers seed capital flows and alliances.
+These metrics reveal the precision with which organizers seed capital flows and alliances.

 Paris’s VivaTech: Fast-Track to Global Markets

 VivaTech’s “French Tech Go Global” track paired 50 scaleups with 20 VCs, yielding 60% cross-border funding within 12 months.
 Its Corporate Startup Challenge sparked 120 pilot projects in 2023.
-“We measure success by French scaleups hitting Series B+ internationally,” says Antoine Dupont, Chief Business development Officer at Les Echos.
+“We measure success by French scaleups hitting Series B+ internationally,” says Antoine Dupont, Chief Innovation Officer at Les Echos.

 Helsinki’s Slush: Bootstrap to Scale